wandb.Run.log() over time. Line plots support plotting multiple metrics, calculating custom axes, and more.

 Create a run metrics notification

 Use Automations to notify your team when a run metric meets a condition you specify.
 An automation can post to a Slack channel or run a webhook.
+From a line plot, you can quickly create a run metrics notification for the metric it shows:- Navigate to your workspace.

 - Hover over the panel, then click the bell icon.